Introduction to Machine Learning: Probability theory

+As much as possible---but not always---we will avoid relying on measure theory in our discussions, at the expense of sometimes making not fully rigorous or incomplete statements (that readers familiar with this theory will easily complete).
 However, there will be situations in which the flexibility of the measure-theoretic formalism is needed for the exposition.
 The following notions may help the reader navigate through these situations (basic references in measure theory are \citet{rudin1966real,dudley2018real,billingsley2013convergence}).

 A measurable space is a pair $(S, \boldsymbol{\CS})$ where $S$ is a set and $\boldsymbol{\CS} \subset \twop{S}$ contains $S$, is stable by complementation (if $A\in \boldsymbol{\CS}$, then $A^c = S\setminus A\in \boldsymbol{\CS}$), by countable unions and intersections.
 Such an $\boldsymbol{\CS}$ is called a $\sigma$-algebra and elements of $\boldsymbol{\CS}$ form the measurable subsets of $S$ (relative to the $\sigma$-algebra).